This is a Trident II missile, which can carry 12 nuclear warheads with a combined explosive strength of around 5 megatons.

 nd other weaponry in warfare.

-The hand, is functions as a movable, covert launch platform for nuclear missiles.
+The ballistic missile submarine, on the other hand, is a bigger sort of submarine that effectively functions as a movable, covert launch platform for nuclear missiles.

-The notion is that a country's submarines, as would survive any nuclear first strike and therefore be able to counterattack against an aggressor.
+The notion is that a country's submarines, as a stealth launch platform, would survive any nuclear first strike and therefore be able to counterattack against an aggressor.

 As a result, ballistic missile submarines are critical to the concept of mutually assured annihilation.

 Both the attacker and those attacked will be annihilated if someone strikes with nuclear weapons and those attacked have nuclear weapons that can resist a strike and respond.

 As a result, many people regard these nuclear-capable submarines